- Faith and Worship

 Catholic Diocese of Little Rock

 As everyone knows, our faith should mature over time.
 Mine certainly has.
-But I’ve tried to hold on to the desire to do God’s will as best as I know.
+But I’ve tried to hold on to the desire to do God’s will as best I know it.
 And the Lord’s joy, the joy that made me smile that night years ago, has remained constant, giving me the strength to continue following him despite some challenges.

-The last year of high school was the most challenging in pursuing my vocation so far.
+The last year of high school was tough.
 I was faced with the opportunity to follow the paths of all of my friends.
 Being truthful, going down a “road less traveled” can be very difficult.
 It requires holding on to what you know to be most fundamentally true, and a whole lot of trust in Jesus.
-But the support of my parish and Catholics all over the diocese, especially by their prayer, makes this journey doable.
+But the support of my Church and God’s grace have made it possible for me to enter, despite my doubts, and not look back on the things I gave up for the Lord.